elpis-lab/CoAd/README.md

-# goal-regions
+# Planning with Goal Regions
-Experience-based planner using Task Space Regions to represent workspace goals
+Experience-based planner with goal regions.